UK Driving Test Statistics 2026: 48% Pass, 1.84M Tests

 Which UK driving test centres have the highest and lowest pass rates?

 The kindest UK centres are concentrated in the Scottish islands and Highlands and in rural market towns: Lerwick on Shetland runs at 67.4% (three-year sample), Mallaig at 63% (2024-25, 46 tests), and mainland leaders such as Dorchester (66.7%) and Kendal (64.8%) on full latest-year samples.
 Stornoway in the Outer Hebrides sits a little lower at 57.7%.
 The toughest centres are concentrated in the West Midlands and Greater London: Wolverhampton is lowest at 33.4%, with Featherstone (34.1%), Wednesbury (36.4%), Chingford (36.5%) and Belvedere (38.3%) close behind.
-That gives a rankable spread of about 33 percentage points between the best and worst centres with reliable samples.
+That gives a rankable spread of 33.3 percentage points between the best and worst centres with reliable samples.

 How wide is the gap between the best and worst centres?